On the Anderson-Badawi $\omega_{R[X]}(I[X])=\omega_R(I)$ conjecture: Anderson-Badawi conjecture

 The concept of $2$-absorbing ideals was introduced and investigated in \cite{B}.
 This concept has been generalized for any positive integer $n$ by Anderson and Badawi.
 In their paper \cite{AB}, a proper ideal $I$ of a commutative ring $R$ is defined as an $n$-absorbing ideal of $R$ if whenever $x_1 \cdots x_{n+1} \in I$ for $x_1, \ldots, x_{n+1} \in R$, then there are $n$ of the $x_i$'s whose product is in $I$.
 In the final section of the paper \cite{AB}, the authors define a strongly $n$-absorbing ideal of a ring as follows: A proper ideal $I$ of a commutative ring $R$ is called a strongly $n$-absorbing ideal if whenever $I_1 \cdots I_{n+1} \subseteq I$ for ideals $I_1, \ldots, I_{n+1}$ of $R$, then there are $n$ of the $I_i$'s whose product is contained in $I$.

 Clearly a $1$-absorbing ideal is just a prime ideal, and it is a famous result in commutative ring theory that $I$ is a prime ideal of $R$ iff $I[X]$ is a prime ideal of $R[X]$.
 In \cite[Theorem 4.15]{AB}, it is also proved that $I[X]$ is a $2$-absorbing ideal of $R[X]$ iff $I$ is a $2$-absorbing ideal of $R$.
-One can easily check that if an ideal is a strongly $n$-absorbing ideal of $R$, then it is an $n$-absorbing ideal of $R$, and Anderson and Badawi in \cite{AB} conjecture that these two concepts are equivalent, and in fact, in \cite[Corollary 6.9]{AB}, they show this equivalency for Pr\"{u}fer domains.
+One can easily check that if an ideal is a strongly $n$-absorbing ideal of $R$, then it is an $n$-absorbing ideal of $R$, and Anderson and Badawi in \cite{AB} conjectured that these two concepts are equivalent and they showed that the two concepts are equivalent for Pr\"{u}fer domains \cite[Corollary 6.9]{AB}.

 In the same paper, Anderson and Badawi also conjecture that $\omega_{R[X]}(I[X])=\omega_R(I)$ for any ideal $I$ of an arbitrary ring $R$, where $\omega_R(I)= \min \{n \colon \text{ $I$ is an $n$-absorbing ideal of $R$}\}$.
 In the following, we prove that Anderson-Badawi $\omega_{R[X]}(I[X])=\omega_R(I)$ conjecture holds for Pr\"{u}fer domains.
 Actually, we prove a generalization of this formula for content algebras over Pr\"{u}fer domains.